enaaab460/car-cost-calculator/README.md

 # Disclaimer (might be superfluous)

 Since the extension reads the current tab to skim its data for both single and multiple, it is inherently risky to use on a browser where sensitive data is accesssed (eg, banking, sensitive work, ...).
 If you are already comfortable with ad-blockers and screen-readers, or use any major social network on the same browser, this disclaimer is meaningless.
 No data is sent back to any back-end related to me.
 I have used the minimum number of dependancies I can, and yet I can not vouch for them personally.
 I can only vouch for what I wrote.

+AI was used in writing this extension.
+All code was revised and tested (to the best of my ability).

+This is the first browser extension I wrote.

 # How to install: